langchain-ai/agents-from-scratch-ts/README.md

 2.  `email_assistant_hitl.ts`: Extends the basic assistant with Human-in-the-Loop capabilities for reviewing and intervening in the agent's actions.
 3.  `email_assistant_hitl_memory.ts`: Further extends the HITL assistant with persistent memory to learn from user feedback and preferences.

+### Notebooks
+There are also multiple interactive Typescript Jupyter notebooks to go through the process of creating these agentic features.
+You can use ts-lab kernel instead of the default python kernel to execute the notebook code in `agent.ipynb`, `hitl.ipynb`, `memory.ipynb`, and `langgraph_101.ipynb`

 ## Table of Contents

 - [Getting Started](#getting-started)